arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 ## Introduction

-This article contains information about the Modbus serial communication protocol and how it can be used together with Arduino hardware.
-The different elements are highlighted and compatible libraries and boards are shown together with code examples.
-The following section gives an overview of Modbus compatible Arduino boards and the libraries that you can use to enable Modbus protocol capability.
-Depending on the hardware you are using, the libraries might vary, therefore it is important to always check your device specifications.
+This article contains information about the Modbus serial communication protocol and how it can be used with Arduino hardware.
+The different elements are highlighted, compatible libraries and boards are shown together with example code.
+The following section gives an overview of Modbus compatible Arduino boards and the libraries to enable Modbus protocol capability.
+Depending on the hardware you are using, the libraries might vary.
+Therefore, it is always important to check your device specifications.

 ### Modbus compatible hardware
 - All boards compatible with the [MKR 485 Shield](https://docs.arduino.cc/hardware/mkr-485-shield) and the [MKR ETH Shield](https://docs.arduino.cc/hardware/mkr-eth-shield)